 What You Learn in a Flagging Certification Course

 Just like state requirements, the certification courses you’ll take will vary depending on where you live.
 Certification classes are offered at places like community colleges, technical schools, special agencies like the American Traffic Safety Services Administration (also known as the ATSSA), as well as private companies that hire flaggers.
-These courses can take anywhere from 4 to 6 hours to complete, with a test you must pass at the end.
-What you can count on is that at the end, you’ll learn everything you need to know to control traffic and perform other flagging responsibilities.
+These courses can take anywhere from 4 hours to 6 hours to complete, with a test you must pass at the end.
+What you can count on is that in the end, you’ll learn everything you need to know to control traffic and perform other flagging responsibilities.
 Your certification course may cover topics such as:

 - Deviating traffic around a road construction project